SERENYX LEAGUE

 6.2 Scheduling & Forfeits

-- Matches must be scheduled within assigned week
+- Matches must be scheduled within the assigned week

 - Official communication is mandatory